 If appropriate opportunities become available, we may enter into joint ventures with various parties.
 Realizing the anticipated benefits of joint ventures involves a number of potential challenges.
 The failure to meet these challenges could seriously harm our financial condition and results of operations.
-Joint ventures are complex and time consuming and we may encounter unexpected difficulties or incur unexpected costs related to such arrangements, including:
+In addition, these arrangements typically involve restrictions on actions that the joint venture may take without the approval of the other parties, which could limit our ability to manage the joint venture in a manner that serves our best interests.
+Finally, joint ventures are complex and time consuming and we may encounter unexpected difficulties or incur unexpected costs related to such arrangements, including: